Alcohol plays such an integral part in many lives.

 And yet, for so many people, this alleged elixir of life is the leading source of chaos and trouble.

 Stray outside these guidelines, and then you are abusing alcohol......

 ....which means you are using it in a harmful way.
 Which means you’re going to struggle from the consequences.

 But first let's look at the beneficial effects of alcohol.

 Then we can explore alcohol abuse effects, both physical and mental.

-To get the health benefits from alcohol you need to stay within safe limits.
+To reap the health benefits from alcohol, you need to stay within safe limits.